composewell/packcheck/README.md

 SDIST_OPTIONS           : Arguments to stack/cabal sdist command (e.g. --pvp-bounds)
-DISABLE_SDIST_BUILD     : [y] Do not build from source distribution DISABLE_BENCH           : [y] Do not build benchmarks, default is to build but not run PATH                    : [path] Set PATH explicitly for predictable builds TEST_INSTALL            : [y] DESTRUCTIVE!
+DISABLE_SDIST_BUILD     : [y] Do not build from source distribution DISABLE_BENCH           : [y] Do not build benchmarks, default is to build but not run DISABLE_TEST            : [y] Do not run tests, default is to run tests DISABLE_DOCS            : [y] Do not build haddocks, default is to build docs PATH                    : [path] Set PATH explicitly for predictable builds TEST_INSTALL            : [y] DESTRUCTIVE!
 Install the package after building (force install with cabal)